-Haloacetonitriles, formed with trace excess of used or chlorine

-Haloketones, and of chlorine used or formed in-situ;

 Haloaldehydes; chlorine or Chlorine formed main halogen by-

 Trihalomethanes chlorine in in-situ. product is

 are regulated in excess; bromate; it's

 Europe; Both Ammonia is difficult to fulfil

 Trihalomethanes and formed if used in the

 Haloacetic excess, thus legal limit for its

 Acids are regulated in nitrite formed formation, thus

 the US. from many WTPs have

 Bacterial replaced the

-oxidation of ammonia.
-Ozonation step.
+oxidation ammonia. of Ozonation step.